rs-develop/ForIocCrawler/README.md

 If u use the *-v* argument a more detailed output will be printed.
 Also a debug file will be written to the current directory.
 In verbose mode whitelisted files (path + name), loaded pattern count, errors, a detailed processing log etc. will be written.
+It also tells you which file and process causes a long runtime.

 ## Whitelisting and Pattern